Sitting with Ramona in an ancient empty tomb

 The Thames turns dark and crimson, as we remember all the dead.

-As John Donne duels with Darwin and they take their aim and miss,
+As Dickens duels with Darwin and they take their aim and miss,

 The thief retreats to Bedlam on the edge of the abyss.

 We tramp on through an ice storm and spend the night out in the snow.

 From Conwy to Canaervon, we flee a nameless foe.

 In dear old dirty Dublin, we can feel the touch of bliss,

 But Connemara calls us to the edge of the abyss.

 So we drift across the ocean, which licks its icy lips.

 Beneath the wasted waters, we can see Ulysses’ ships.